-The Fresno County Superintendent of Schools' Special Education Department is dedicated to providing leadership for quality instruction and program supports for all students.
+The Fresno County Superintendent of Schools' Special Education Department is dedicated to providing quality instruction and leadership, and program supports for all students.
 Our commitment to partnerships with school districts, parents, public and private enterprise is a critical component to the success of our students, staff, and programs.